by Randall CraigFiled in: Blog, Make It Happen Tipsheet, Technology, ViewpointTagged as: Cloud, Technology

 Unfortunately, between vendor greed, many buyers’ unwillingness to commit to an ongoing cost model, and for those that do commit, a growing alarm at the sheer number of hits to their credit card each month, not all is well.

 Vendor greed: As the functionality of the software is the very same for everyone, it seems only reasonable (from the vendor’s perspective) to price it the same for everyone.
 Yet, there are really two very different market segments for any SAAS product: new customers, and existing ones.
 The existing customers are the ones who have established the vendor’s brand equity, not just through their past purchases and their usage, but through their referrals, recommendations, and word of mouth.
 They have loyalty, and often feel a personal connection to the brand.
-When this is not acknowledged in any way – and pricing is very front-and-center in SAAS – there is a disconnection: brand equity (and loyalty) are instantly lost.
+When this is not acknowledged in any way – and pricing is very front-and-center in SAAS – there is a disconnection: brand equity (and loyalty) suffer.
 Pricing needs to be perceived as fair, and it must acknowledge loyalty.
-One only needs to look at Cable TV operators for an old school example: they routinely gave massive discounts to new customers, while stealthily increased fees for their loyal subscribers.
-The result was zero trust, and a market that was keen to abandon when an alternative (Netflix et al) became available.
+One only needs to look at Cable TV operators for an old school example: they routinely give massive discounts to new customers, while stealthily increase fees for their loyal subscribers.
+The result is zero trust, and a market that was keen to abandon when an alternative became available – such as Netflix.

 Unwillingness to commit: In the olden days, organizations would do a lease vs buy calculation before any major purchase: it is no different today with SAAS, although not everyone recognizes the need to analyze it in those terms.
 Recently, a professional colleague was told that there would no longer be any upgrades for his purchased system (audience response “clickers” and the controlling software), but he could “upgrade” to a cloud version and get the needed upgrade that way.
 From the vendor’s perspective, moving to SAAS was a way to switch the business model from selling hardware (a one-time purchase) to selling software as well (an annuity).

 The original cost was approximately $10,000, mostly for the hardware; the SAAS “offer” was about $4900, per year.
 Says the buyer: “for the number of times that we use the clickers, this isn’t feasible.
 Instead, we will sell the clickers, and use that money to rent a competitor’s system when needed, at a fraction of the cost.”
-In this case, perhaps vendor greed was also a factor, but the core of the decision was a desire to avoid any move into a SAAS model with this vendor.
+In this case, perhaps vendor greed was also a factor, but the core of this customer’s decision was a desire to avoid any move into a SAAS model for a product they already bought.
 Or said another way, they had done the lease-vs-buy calculation years ago, made the decision to buy, and still felt that way.